HackerNews-lsd2017/hacker-news/README.md

 Level: Sea

-Preconditions: User has an account.
+Preconditions: User is logged in.

 Success End Condition: Post is created and persisted.